nyusterndatabootcamp/book/py-fun1.md

 **Exercise.** What does the calculation `2 ** 3` produce?

 Our last calculation is the log function.
 Entering `log(3)` generates the message:  `NameError: name 'log' is not defined`.
-This is an example of a **syntax error**:  we have used language that Python doesn't understand.
+This is an example of a **name error**:  we have used a variable or function that we have not defined so that python doesn't understand.
 Here the message is pretty clear:  it doesn't know what `log` means.
 In other cases, the error message may be more mysterious.
 We can use functions like `log` and `sqrt` in Python, just as we do in Excel, but we need to import them specially.
-(And we will, but not yet.)

 **Exercise.**  What happens if you try to calculate the square root of 2 with `sqrt(2)`, as you would in Excel?
 How would you do it (You don't need to import it -- Hint: square root is a power)?